turska79/ml-skynet-snake/README.md

 Machine learning Dependency:
 MlPack

-Game and code structure might be a bit overcomplicated for a simple game as a Snake clone, but point was to make it well with object oriented style and using various C++ features including some from C++ 17.
+Game and code structure might be a bit overcomplicated for such a simple game as a Snake clone, but point of this project is to make it on object oriented style and using various C++ features including some from C++ 17.

 Visuals have been secondary objective within this practice project.